 - Operating System: The platform your app runs on.
 Uptodown currently supports Android, Windows, and Mac.

 - Official website: Official website of the app or, alternatively, the developer's own website.
+Please, note that our team of editors may not include it if it seems dangerous, offensive or links to content that does not meet the publication criteria).

 - PEGI (optional): Recommended age range as per the Pan European Game Information code or equivalent for other regions.

-- Nationality: Nationality of the app’s creators.
+- Nationality: Nationality of the app creators.

-- Author: Name of the company, studio, or individual who created the app.
+- Author: Name of the company, studio or individual who created the app.

 Screenshots tab